-It always astonished me in a bad way how rude people can get when talking to customer support.
-Obscenities, swearing, rants and unfair accusations — everything goes.
+It always astonished me in a bad way how rude people can get when talking to a service agent.
+Obscenities, swearing, rants, and unfair accusations — everything goes.

 Every business owner’s nightmare is when their service is down.
 But you know who suffers even more when it happens?
 The customer service team.

 The minute your service becomes non-responsible, people are writing angry emails to support agents, and it’s quite difficult to say something when it’s obviously not your fault.

 So, all that’s left to do is apologize a million times and say that the team is already fixing the problem.

 7. The “Our team is working on it” meme

 ‘The team is working on it’ is the go-to answer to virtually any customer’s question.
 The service is down for two hours and you’ve missed an important deadline?
 Our team is working on it.

 Been charged three times for something you didn’t use?
 Our team is so working on it.
 Lost yourself and don’t know what to do with your life?
 Our team will fix the issue in a moment.